 The issue of having too many projects and few resources can be partially resolved by analyzing the resource capacity.
 This analysis helps quantify the amount of resources required to undertake the projects that a company has in the pipeline.

-There are two approaches to evaluate the resource capacity of the company:
+There are two approaches to evaluating the resource capacity of the company:

 - Determine resource capacity by analyzing active projects